samouraiworld/gnodaokit/README.md

 }
 ```

+## Interactive example

-**Note**: An interactive demo of this DAO is available at `/r/samcrew/daodemo/simple_dao:demo`.
+An interactive demo of this DAO is available at `/r/samcrew/daodemo/simple_dao:demo`.
 You are required to register yourself in the DAO before registering your proposal using the `AddMember` function.
-As well, every `daodemo` directory contain a `tx_script` directory containing **scripts** files, executable by doing:
+Every `daodemo` directory contain a `tx_script` directory containing **scripts** files, executable by doing:
 ```bash
 gnokey maketx run \
   --gas-fee 1gnot \